texttochange/vusion-documentation/en/api/participant.rst

 **Options Parameters**

 * **page** the page number to show, default 1
-* **limit** the numnber of participants per page, default 20, maximum 500
+* **limit** the numnber of participants per page, default 20, maximum 500.
+For getting more participants at once use ``listParticipants``.
+* filter parameters can also be used, documentation todo

 Example of request
 http://vusion-test.texttchange.org/myprogram/programParticipants/index.csv/page:2/limit:300

 listParticipants
 =================
-list participants without pagination, ie with an hard coded max of 10000.
+To list participants without pagination, ie with an hard coded maximum limit of 10000.
+For getting more participants, one can use an asynchronous mechanism that is not documented yet.
+For each participant, the information will be 1) the phone number, 2) the tags and 3) the profile.

 **Method**
 GET